ruanzhijun/online-poker-texas-hold-em/README.md

 ### Server
 * Set the port so it's asked by default when starting the server.

+### General
+* Adjust the timers.
+Right now there's a 5000 ms delay when ending a round until it starts the next one so the secondary thread has time to get the info several times (just in case).

 ## Future Planned Improvements
-* Set a timer for a player's action.
+* Set a timer for a player's action so it cannot take him longer than i seconds.
+If he does, retire or bet 0.
-* Adjust the timers.
-Right now there's a 5000 ms delay when ending a round until it starts the next one so the secondary thread has time to get the info several times.
+* Port it to Android(?).
+Should not be really difficult as almost everything's been done in Java.

+## State Machine
+### Information
+The _Server_ does implement a state machine which changes the behaviour of the game, depending on which phase it is currently at.
+The _trigger_ to change between phases are _Bet_ and _Retire_ actions.
+When the last player has betted, it changes the game to the next phase and calls the method to restart the checks for every player still in this round.
+When a player retires, it checks if now, after the retirement, there's only one player in this round.
+If there is, it jumps from phase to phase until _River_ where it assigns the last player standing as winner, gives him the winnings and starts a new round.

+Every player may retire from a round whenever he wants; Being only out for the current round and getting back at the start of the next one, as long as he has chips left.
+The game will not take into account retired players for the current round and jumps them.

+When a player has no longer chips, he has lost, and as so he's fully retired from the game.

+The possible phases are:
+* Preflop - Each player gets their 2 private cards.
+* Flop - Draws 3 common cards.
+Sends them to the players.
+* Turn - Draws 1 more common card.
+4 until now.
+Sends them to the players.
+* River - Draws the last common card.
+All 5.
+Sends them to the players.

 ## Network
 ### Information